kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 For other components like Calico and Kured (which uses manifests), we automatically save a `kustomization_backup.yaml` file in the root of your module during the deploy, so you can use that as a starting point.
 This is also useful when creating the HelmChartConfig definitions, as both HelmChart and HelmChartConfig definitions are very similar.

+## Kustomization

+If you need to install additional Helm charts or Kubernetes manifests that are not provided by default, you can easily do so by using [Kustomize](https://kustomize.io).
+This is done by creating the `extra-manifests/kustomization.yaml.tpl` directory besides your `kube.tf`.
+This file needs to be a valid `Kustomization` manifest, but it supports terraform templating!
+(The templating parameters can be passed via the `extra_kustomize_parameters` variable to the module).
+All files in the `extra-manifests` directory including the rendered version of `kustomization.yaml.tpl` will be applied to k3s with `kubectl apply -k`.
+(This will be executed after and indipendently of the basic cluster configuration).

 ## Examples

 <details>